 There is never a more important time than now to center solidarity, love, and relationships, but I would be wrong.
 It is always the time to center solidarity, love, and relationships.
 I have been reading many back-to-school messages from school leaders across the state.
 They range from an urgent and unwavering commitment to social justice to acknowledgements of our current challenges—but few offer concrete solutions, and some are silent about critical issues.
 I asked a group of folks what they would most like to hear from state leaders.

 The inundation and depth of responses reminded me that we don’t need to wait for leaders to speak our truth.
 This is not to say we don’t have to hold leaders to high standards, but we are the leaders we have been waiting for.
 We need to continue to strengthen and hold one another accountable.

 Below are those messages of strength and accountability.
 To that end, I invite you to stand with one another and share these messages.
 Try the following: Educators stand in front of another educator today (and every day).
-It can be a paraprofessional to a teacher, a teacher to a principal, a teacher to a custodian, an administrator to a cafeteria cook, principal to a teacher, a mom to a teacher, a student to a student, a school psychologist to a school nurse, a bus driver to an assistant principal, etc., and repeat any of statements:
+It can be a paraprofessional to a teacher, a teacher to a principal, a teacher to a custodian, an administrator to a cafeteria cook, principal to a teacher, a mom to a teacher, a student to a student, a student to a nonstudent, a school psychologist to a school nurse, a bus driver to an assistant principal, etc., and repeat any of statements:

 - I am committed to supporting students and families from all nations.

 - I am committed to amplifying the strength we find in diversity as an investment in our state’s shared future.

 - Sanctuaries matter.

 - I am present to fight and defend the rights of all students and those pushed out of the system.

 - I am committed to learning the questions to ask that separate truth from lies.